AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_sequence.md

 SL won't always play sounds on time unless sounds are pre-loaded to the avatar's viewer.
 The sequence script will automatically pre-load sounds if there is a WAIT of at least 2 seconds above the SOUND line.
 To ensure pre-loading of the first sound in the song example above, we could add a new line "WAIT 2" above the first sound.

-To give users an option to switch sounds off, add an <a href="/avsitter2_avpos.html#adjust">ADJUST</a> command to your AVpos notecard, using link message 90205. e.g:
+To give users an option to switch sounds off, add an [ADJUST](/avsitter2_avpos.html#adjust) command to your AVpos notecard, using link message 90205. e.g:

 	ADJUST [SOUND]|90205